 The Central Board meets at least five times a year.
-The National Board is the highest body of the party between each Congress and normally meets three times a year.
-It consists of the members of the Central Board, the leaders of the 19 counties, two additional members of the Youth Party, the Women’s League and the Parliamentary Group.
-The staff also has one seat in the central board and one in the National Board, it is customary that these refrain from engaging in political discussion, focusing rather on organizational matters.
+The National Board is the party’s highest decision-making body in between each Congress and normally meets three times a year.
+It consists of the members of the Central Board, the leaders of the 11 counties, the two deputy leaders from the Youth Leauge and the Women’s League, and members of the Parliamentary Group.
+The National Board and Central Board also have two staff representatives, however, it is customary to refrain from engaging in political discussion, and provide administrative and organizational input.

 The Executive Committee consists of the party leader, the deputy leaders, and the leader of the Youth Leauge, the Women’s League, and the Parliamentary Group.
 The Executive Committee meets regularly and handles strategic issues between each Central Board meeting.

 The regional structure of the party consists of 11 units for each county.
 Each county has a board with a leader and two deputy leaders.
 The rest of the board in each county is either elected directly or consists of the leaders of the local branches, which are organized at the municipal level.
 KrF currently has active local branch organizations in approximately 270 of Norway’s 356 municipalities.
 The local branches are chaired by a local branch leader, who leads 4-5 ordinary board members.
 The local branches of the party have regular contact with the local party members and support any elected officials KrF might have in the area with political input and suggestions.